Broken-Boards-Helen-Shearwood-Linton-and-Kay-Margaret-River_1.jpg

 WELCOME TO

-My art is shaped by a simple but life‑changing discovery: beauty is always present, even in the places we overlook.
-Once seen, it changes everything.
+My art is shaped by a simple but life‑changing discovery: beauty is always present, even when you’ve lost sight of it.

-At its heart, my practice is about remembering our innate worth, with all of our exquisite imperfections.
+At its heart, my art is about accepting ourselves exactly as we are, with all of our exquisite imperfections.

 Helen Shearwood